 A Game Changing First Line Treatment for Migraines

-FDA Cleared (prescription required), CEFALY is a clinically proven, drug-free treatment for acute and preventative relief from migraine pain.
+FDA Cleared, CEFALY is a clinically proven, drug-free treatment for acute and preventative relief from migraine pain.

 migraines treated since 2008